PacktPublishing/Enterprise-Application-Development-with-C-Sharp-9-and-.NET-5/README.md

-# Advanced-C-Sharp-and-.NET-Core
+# Building Enterprise Applications with C# 9 and .NET 5
-Advanced C# and .NET Core, published by Packt
+Building Enterprise Applications with C# 9 and .NET 5, published by Packt